 To find out more about our initial free, no-obligation consultation and our No Win No Fee structure, please don’t hesitate in contacting us today.

-If you feel you have a strong case to file a hospital negligence claim but are unsure of how to proceed, at Accident Claims UK, we take all the hard work out of the process of filing a claim right from the moment you contact us.
+If you feel you have a strong case to file a hospital negligence claim against one or more NHS trusts but are unsure of how to proceed, at Accident Claims UK, we take all the hard work out of the process of filing a claim for hospital negligence compensation right from the moment you contact us.

 We provide a free initial, no-obligation consultation which allows you to ask any relevant questions about how to go about filing a hospital negligence claim.
 After this, it is completely up to you as to whether you would like to work with our solicitors on a No Win No Fee basis.
 We work with true professionals in their field of work and have a large network that includes the best medical negligence solicitors throughout the country.